purpleorangegames/Thea2BepInExHarmonyPatches/README.md

 + SMTM_PlayerTurn.Activated() to add two new autosave code, one for even turns and another for odd turns

++ (NEW) A bunch of patches to put a button on the Equip screen to be able to Remove Characters from the party.

 ### Default files: